 Ears are the right place for wearable tech.
-So says a growing number of hearable startups.
+So says a growing number of hearable and smart headphone startups.
 The appetite is certainly there for fitness coaches, personal assistants and language translators in our ear, no bulky wrist accessory or cumbersome display necessary.

 We'll start by looking at the devices which actually exist and which we've already tested, like the Bragi Dash and Samsung Gear IconX.
 In case you're not quite ready to buy your first connected ear accessory, we've also given you a quick update on the smart earbuds and hearables to look forward to in 2017 and beyond.